User Agreement - PayPal Payment Agreement for Pre-approved Payments

-A Recurring Payment is a payment in which you (as a buyer or a sender of funds) provide an advance authorisation to a third party (such as a merchant or eBay) for a third party initiated payment, that is a charge to your PayPal account or credit or debit card where you do not have a PayPal account (“Nominated Payment Source”) directly on a one-time, regular, or sporadic basis.
+- A Recurring Payment is a payment in which you (as a buyer or a sender of funds) provide an advance authorisation to a third party (such as a merchant or eBay) for a third party initiated payment, that is a charge to your PayPal account or credit or debit card where you do not have a PayPal account (“Nominated Payment Source”) directly on a one-time, regular, or sporadic basis.

 - You acknowledge and agree that use of Recurring Payments in any form means that these payments may be variable and scheduled to occur at certain times (in the manner agreed between you and the third party).
 You should make sure that you fully understand your payment obligations with the third party and ensure you always have sufficient funds to meet your ongoing commitment to the third party.

-- If your third party initiated payment requires a currency conversion by us, the amount of the currency conversion fee will be determined at the time the applicable third party processes your payment and completes the transaction.
+- If your third party initiated payment requires a currency conversion by us, it will be completed at the transaction exchange rate we set for the relevant currency exchange.
+The transaction exchange rate is adjusted regularly and includes a currency conversion fee applied and retained by us on a base exchange rate to form the rate applicable to your conversion.
+The base exchange rate is based on rates within the wholesale currency markets on the conversion day or the prior business day; or, if required by law or regulation, set at the relevant government reference rate(s).
+The transaction exchange rate applicable to your conversion may be applied immediately and without notice to you..
 You acknowledge that the exchange rate determined at the time of each payment transaction will differ and you agree to the future execution of third party initiated payments being based on fluctuating exchange rates.

 - In some cases, merchants may hold a small payment to verify your PayPal account.
 The hold is usually released within 3 to 5 days.

-Payment Method Selection for PayPal payments
+Payment Method Selection for PayPal Payments

 Cancelling Recurring Payments

 a.
 PayPal account